ShashankVinayak/TaskListApp/README.md

 * [MongoDB](https://www.mongodb.com/download-center)
 * [angular-cli](https://github.com/angular/angular-cli)

-## How to get the app Up and running
+## How to get the app Up and Running

 1. Clone this repo / Download and extract the zip.
 2. On Terminal